Champagne Henriot - Cuvée Des Enchanteleurs Brut 1995

 About the estate:

-Established in the region in the 17th century as linen and wine merchants, the Henriot family became interested in champagne in the following century.
-The brand dates back to 1808, when it was launched by a widow from Champagne, Apolline Henriot.
-Remaining independent, the house flourished under Joseph Henriot, who passed away in 2015, expanding into Burgundy (Bouchard Père et Fils, William Fèvre), Beaujolais (Villa Ponciago) and even Oregon.
-Now chaired by Gilles de Larouzière-Henriot and managed by Richard Moreau, in 2020 it entrusted the keys to the cellar to Alice Tétienne, who came from Champagne Krug.
-Chardonnay is very present in Henriot champagnes.
+The Henriots, who were merchants dealing in linens and wines in the region in the 17th century, became interested in champagne as early as the following century.
+The brand dates back to 1808, when it was founded by a widow from Champagne, Apolline Henriot.
+Remaining independent, the house flourished under Joseph Henriot, who passed away in 2015; it expanded into Burgundy (Bouchard Père et Fils, William Fèvre), Beaujolais (Villa Ponciago), and as far as Oregon.
+Now chaired by Gilles de Larouzière-Henriot and led by Richard Moreau, the house entrusted the cellar to Alice Tétienne—who joined from Krug—in 2020.
+Chardonnay plays a prominent role in Henriot champagnes.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France